2008 United States presidential election in Missouri

-McCain became the first Republican to ever win Missouri and lose the presidency and Obama became the first-ever Democrat to win the White House without winning the state and the first successful candidate to lose Missouri since Dwight Eisenhower in 1956.
+Obama became the first Democrat to ever win the presidency without carrying Missouri, and McCain the first Republican to carry Missouri without winning the presidency.

 Combined with the state's swing to the right in 2000 and 2004 and the further bleeding of Democratic support in white, rural areas, this would be the last time when Missouri was seriously contested and considered to be a swing/bellwether state.
-This is the first time since 1980 that Missouri voted to the right of North Carolina.
 The state continued moving deeper and safer into the Republican side four years later and onward, and as such, this is the most recent election when the Republican candidate won less than 50% of the state's popular vote.
-This was also the last time that Iron County, Jefferson County, Washington County, Ste.
-Genevieve County, and Buchanan County voted for the Democratic candidate.
-Despite his loss, Obama's 1,441,911 votes remain the most received by a Democratic presidential candidate in the state's history.
-As of 2020, this is the last election in which Missouri voted to the left of Georgia.
+As of 2024, this is the last time that Iron, Jefferson, Washington, Ste.
+Genevieve, and Buchanan Counties voted for the Democratic candidate.
+Despite losing, Obama's 1,441,911 votes are the most received by a Democratic presidential candidate in the state's history.

-This is the only time Missouri has ever voted Republican while nearby Indiana has voted Democratic.
-It was the only Midwestern state east of the Great Plains to back McCain in 2008.